 Level requirements: Good of CI experience.
 Being comfortable with inversions, falling into your back space, level change, taking and giving full weight.

-The dance of contact improvisation arises from the dialogue between confusion and understanding, the oscillation between the known and the unknown, and the struggle between ambition and curiosity.
-In this workshop we will practice a range of dynamic events, un/known pathways.
+Continuing the work we presented in our workshop in April, we will practice a range of dynamic events, un/known pathways.
 Some klein and fine, others more robust and effortful.
 These partner pathways will serve as points of departure for improvising in contact.
 We will investigate the ride-ness and lift-ness of each dynamic event and the improvisatory potential within either facet.

 Starting with scored solo improvisations, we will transition to technical solo skills.
 After practicing known pathways, we will layer in the solo skills, improvising our way into, out of, and during the dynamic events.